polarlabs/kodiak/README.md

 # Roadmap and future Considerations

+Please be aware that the following roadmap is still Work in Progress and might be changed at any time.

+For release 0.4.0:

+* Implement Data Persistence layer
+* Supported databases: tbd

+For release 0.3.0:

+* Implement a simple Web Frontend delivered by Kodiak's web server

 For release 0.2.0:

-* Implement a web server to manage items via REST API
+* Implement a Web Server based on [ACTIX](https://actix.rs/) to manage items via REST API
 * Update CLI to use REST API

 # Version Numbering Scheme